coreos/zincati/docs/development/fleetlock/protocol.md

 ## Client state-machine

 When a client starts it proceeds into either "initialization" or "finalization" state, based on system condition (i.e. whether a finalization is already in progress).
-In "**initialization**" state, the client tries to release any reboot slot it may have previously held.
+In the "**initialization**" state, the client tries to release any reboot slot it may have previously held.
 A successful unlock operation means that the client can proceed into its "**steady**" state and look for further updates.
 When an update is found and locally staged, the client proceed into its "**pre-reboot**" state and tries to lock a reboot slot.
 A successful lock operation means that the client can proceed into its "**finalization**" state and finalize a pending update, then reboot.